Damocles-fr/jellyfin-imdb-episodes-heatmap-ratings-grid/README.md

 ##### Choose only one version of the script
 - *Jellyfin-Episodes-Ratings-Grid-JF-Library-Links-1.1.js* : Clicking a grid cell links to the corresponding **JF library item**, fallback to opening the corresponding IMDb page.
 - *Jellyfin-Episodes-Ratings-Grid-Only-IMDb-Links-1.0.js* : Always links to the corresponding **IMDb website page**
-- Coming soon :  translucent version that blends in better with custom skins and backgrounds.

 #### 1. Install the *Jellyfin JavaScript Injector* plugin in your Jellyfin server if it is not already installed (may need server reboot).